-- manner. - ii.
-Ensure the bridging of ample sections of the Wekiva Parkway to provide for movement of bears and other wildlife. - Manage vegetation, fencing, iii. and other features of the Wekiva Parkway to facilitate wildlife movement. - Monitor movement and iv. behavior patterns of bears mitigative measures. and other wildlife underneath bridged sections i.
-Establish policies to of the Wekiva Parkway. - B. Evaluate and where possible pursue corrective action to remove impediments to the movement of bears and other wildlife between the Wekiva basin and Ocala National Forest north of the Wekiva Parkway caused by roads and incompatible land uses.
-Address the potential impact of road construction on such wildlife movement through design for wildlife crossings and other mitigative measures. - Install wildlife underpasses under roadways that cross the Wekiva basin ecological corridor such as SR 44 and CR 42. - Reconfigure roadways that present an unnecessary hindrance to wildlife movement, such as the junction of SR 44 and CR 44A at Black Water Creek. - iii.
-Pursue habitat restoration or enhancement projects where needed. - Remove barriers to wildlife iv. movement, such as structures, walls, or fences (except where necessary to guide wildlife to areas of safe passage).
+Wekiva Parkway to provide for movement of bears and other wildlife.

+- iii.
+Manage vegetation, fencing, and other features of the Wekiva Parkway to facilitate wildlife movement. - iv.
+Monitor movement and behavior patterns of bears and other wildlife underneath bridged sections of the Wekiva Parkway. - B. Evaluate and where possible pursue corrective action to remove impediments to the movement of bears and other wildlife between the Wekiva basin and Ocala National Forest north of the Wekiva Parkway caused by roads and incompatible land uses.
+Address the potential impact of road construction on such wildlife movement through design for wildlife crossings and other mitigative measures. - i.
+Install wildlife underpasses under roadways that cross the Wekiva basin ecological corridor such as SR 44 and CR 42. - ii.
+Reconfigure roadways that present an unnecessary hindrance to wildlife movement, such as the junction of SR 44 and CR 44A at Black Water Creek. - iii.
+Pursue habitat restoration or enhancement projects where needed. - iv.
+Remove barriers to wildlife movement, such as structures, walls, or fences (except where necessary to guide wildlife to areas of safe passage). - C. Discourage additional new road construction within the Wekiva basin and ecological corridors that could impede the normal movement of bears and other wildlife, and attempt to avoid the construction or expansion of new roads within public conservation land.
+Address the potential impact of road construction on such wildlife movement through design for wildlife crossings and other mitigative measures.

-- Parkway project in a timely C. Discourage additional new road construction within the Wekiva basin and ecological corridors that could impede the normal movement of bears and other wildlife, and attempt to avoid the construction or expansion of new roads within public conservation land.
-Address the potential impact of road construction on such wildlift movement through design for construction on such wildlife wildlife crossings and other - discourage new road construction and maintenance activities that could impede the normal movement of bears and other wildlife, and to discourage the construction or expansion of new roads within public conservation land; ensure that any new road construction and maintenance activities do not impede normal movement of bears and other wildlife. - ii.
-Consolidate transportation improvements within existing roadways, provide alternatives that remove traffic from the basin and ecological corridors, and provide measures that mitigate the impact of roads on the movement of wildlife. - D. Identify private lands that represent missing pieces within the Wekiva basin portfolio of public conservation lands and the Wekiva-Ocala Greenway project; prioritize and pursue such lands needed for preservation through acquisition and/or conservation easements. - Pursue programs at the i. federal, state, and local level for the protection of conservation lands, including but not limited to (a) encouraging annual state legislative funding for Florida Forever and as appropriate its expansion, (b) the appropriation of special funding for key acquisitions and easements, (c) the expansion of local land acquisition and easements programs, and (d) partnerships with private conservation organizations.
+- Establish policies to i. discourage new road construction and maintenance activities that could impede the normal movement of bears and other wildlife, and to discourage the construction or expansion of new roads within public conservation within public conservatior land; ensure that any new road construction and maintenance activities do not impede normal movement of bears and other wildlife. - ii.
+Consolidate transportation improvements within existing roadways, provide alternatives that remove traffic from the basin and ecological corridors, and provide measures that mitigate the impact of roads on the movement of wildlife. - D. Identify private lands that represent missing pieces within the Wekiva basin portfolio of public conservation lands and the Wekiva-Ocala Greenway project; prioritize and pursue such lands needed for preservation through acquisition and/or conservation easements. - i.
+Pursue programs at the federal, state, and local level for the protection of conservation lands, including but not limited to (a) encouraging annual state legislative funding for Florida Forever and as appropriate its expansion, (b) the appropriation of special funding for key acquisitions and easements, (c) the expansion of local land acquisition and easements programs, and (d) partnerships with private conservation organizations.